Trauma Therapy San Diego | Alexa Hall, LCSW

 Clients share what it’s like to start therapy, “I felt so overwhelmed in that first session.”
 But soon, there’s relief because we break things down into manageable steps.
 You begin to see that healing isn’t about facing everything all at once.
 It’s about building safety and finding a place to start.

 In our work together, I follow both the relationship and the research.
 I’m honest and direct.
 I’ll tell you what I notice as it arises, and we’ll adjust our approach as needed.
-Therapy is collaborative.
-You are the expert on your life; I am your guide.

 Clients often tell me that being in therapy feels freeing.
 “I’ve never felt seen like this,” one person shared.
 “You really get it.”
 We build a strong foundation of safety and connection because that’s where true healing happens.
-Humor is welcome here too, sometimes laughter is part of the medicine.
+Humor is welcome here too; sometimes, laughter is part of the medicine.

-What Healing Can Look Like
+What Healing Can Look Like in Trauma Therapy San Diego

 Over time, clients describe a noticeable transformation.
 The constant vigilance eases.
 Confidence and self-trust grow.
 They start prioritizing what matters and let go of what they can’t control.